 Estimates from the Fayette County Emergency Management Agency put personal property damage at $7.7 million.

-As assessments of damaged homes were being completed and some debris had been cleared, volunteer recruitment was stepping up to make homes habitable before cold weather sets in.
+Volunteer recruitment was stepping up to make homes habitable before severe weather sets in.
 See volunteer information below.

-The destruction and damage were caused by flash flooding resulting from more than five inches of rain in two hours on August 28.
-Most severely affected were areas of Connellsville and Bullskin Township.
-United Methodists joined with other volunteer response groups and community leaders to meet immediate needs of affected residents and put an early response plan into action.
+Most severely affected by flooding were areas of Connellsville and Bullskin Township.
+In the days following, United Methodists joined with other volunteer response groups and community leaders to meet immediate needs of affected residents and put an early response plan into action.

 "District Superintendent Bill Blair and Bishop Cynthia Moore-Koikoi were present for the Disaster Response Team meeting in Connellsville on Sept.
 2. Rev. Blair did assessments in the afternoon.
 Over 150 families were affected by water damage, vehicle damage, and storm damage from debris, wind and rain."

-The Resource Center remained open on Saturday as families came to find out what help was available to them.
+A Resource Center initially was opened in a school and families came to find out what help was available to them.

-"Some are in need of help cleaning up, while others have cleaned up and already need some help with some small repair projects.
-Several families have been told that their homes must be demolished," Rev. Gottschalk explained.
-"There are also several people with health issues or limitations in need of assistance in the midst of a community that has been trying to rebuild roads, bridges, and get schools open."
+"Some were in need of help cleaning up, while others had cleaned up already and needed some help with some small repair projects.
+Several families had been told that their homes must be demolished," Rev. Gottschalk explained.
+"There were also several people with health issues or limitations in need of assistance in the midst of a community trying to rebuild roads, bridges, and get schools open."

-The Greater Connellsville Flood Recovery Center was to open Monday, Oct.
-3 in a storefront at 202 N. Pittsburgh Street.
-Chip Rowan, executive director of Connellsville Ministries, said they had raised about $500,000 in direct donations as of Sept.
-28. A process for disbursing funds in conjunction with volunteer and material resources will be in place as part of the long-term recovery efforts.
+On October 3, the more permanent Greater Connellsville Flood Recovery Center opened in a storefront at 202 N. Pittsburgh Street.
+A process for disbursing funds in conjunction with volunteer and material resources was put into place as part of the long-term recovery efforts.

-Gottschalk asked for prayers for the people of Connellsville as many who have been in shock and survival start to try and figure out what to do next.
+Gottschalk asked for continued prayers for the people of Connellsville.
 "The UMC will be there for the long-haul and the best thing that we have to offer them is YOU and, through YOU, we offer them encouragement and hope in Christ -- resources of funds, volunteers, and a way through.
 We offer support all the way through; we do so counting on YOU to be there to help us live up to our reputation of first in, last out," she said.Churches are invited to assemble Cleaning Buckets or provide materials to the Mission Barn or affiliates.
 Recipes for the cleaning buckets and other kits are available on the Mission Barn webpage wpaumc.org/missionbarn or the UMCOR website at umcor.org/UMCOR/

 Share this on